bronson/trying/README.markdown

     :retryable(:matching => /export/) { ... }

-### Callback
+## Block Parameters

-Your callback is called with two optional parameters: the number of tries until now, and the most recent exception:
+Your block is called with two optional parameters: the number of tries until now, and the most recent exception:

     retryable { |retries, exception|
       puts "try #{retries} failed: #{exception}" if retries > 0 pick_up_soap
     }

+## Nesting

+Accidentally nesting callbacks can be a real problem.
+What you thought was a 6 minute maximum delay could end up being 36 minutes or worse.
+Nesting detection is off by default but it's easy to turn on.

+    retryable(:detect_nesting => true) {
+      retryable { thread_needle }   # thread_needle will never be called
+    }

+When Retryable detects nesting, it throws an Exception, not a StandardError.
+This way the error should propagate all the way out.
+Beware, if your outer loop specifies :on => Exception, your inner loop will raise the NestedException and your outer one will happily keep retrying it!

 ## Examples